FrancesCoronel/personal-website-v3/site/content/adventures/2014-11-10-magnifying-the-bootcamp-research-experience.md

     * to somebody in high places, one of these \$ might mean \$10,000 so I'm not a big fan of the simple \$, \$\$, \$\$\$, and so on unless there's some background provided
   * that ratings filter
     * okay, so why would anybody want to search for a 1-star or 2-star rated bootcamp again, just for funsies?
-    * it's understandable that it's there given that it correlates with the student reviews but…
+    * it's understandable that it's there given that it correlates with the student reviews but...
 * limitedinformation for each bootcamp
   * besides the stunning student review section and a basic overview of what the bootcamp has to offer (which is a similarity between all the websites), there's not much else going on